Overcoming the Fear of Death

 I fully recognize that my current belief about death—that it is truly the final end of the self—is likely to be correct.
 Which makes me wonder if I wouldn't be better off throwing my energies into re-embracing denial and simply accepting that when it comes my time to die, if I'm given the chance to see it coming, I'll suffer however many moments, hours, days, or weeks of fear there are to suffer and then be granted a final release.

 I've tried to resolve my fear of death intellectually and come to the conclusion that it can't be done, at least not by me.
-Some kind of practice that actually has the power to awaken me to the truth is required (assuming, of course, the truth ends up being what I hope it to be).
+Some kind of practice that actually has the power to awaken me to a truth that frees my from my fear seems to be required.
+In my latest book, The Ten Worlds: The New Psychology of Happiness, I detail the research that suggests such an awakening is possible.